 Jeremias, Joachim, The Eucharistic Words of Jesus, Third edition (London: SCM Press, 1966)

-Kodell, Jerome, The Eucharist in the New Testament (Collegeville, Minnesota: The Order of St Benedict Inc., 1991)
+Kodell, Jerome, The Eucharist in the New Testament (Collegeville, MN: The Order of St Benedict Inc., 1991)

 Maccoby, Hyam, Early Rabbinic Writings, Book 3 of Cambridge Commentaries on Writing of the Jewish and Christian World 200BC to AD200 (Cambridge University Press, 1988, digital version 2008)